Chao-Xi/jxjenkinsbook/docs/index.md

 *  流水线最佳实践: K8S, Gitlab, Maven, Java, Nodejs CI/CD 流水线
 *  监控与API调用: Prometheus, InfluxDB, Grafana, Python, REST, CORE API

+## Salut!
+C'est Moi

+> The man is not old as long as he is seeking something, A man is not old until regrets take the place of dreams.

+Hello, this is me, Jacob.
+Currently, I'm working as DevOps and Cloud Engineer in SAP, and I'm the certified AWS Solution Architect and Certified Azure Administrator, Kubernetes Specialist and CI/CD enthusiast.

+I was working as Backend Engineer in New York City and achieved my CS master degree in SIT, America.
+Believe it or not, I'll keep writing, more and more books will come out this year.

+If you have anything want to talk to me directly, you can reach out for via email xichao2015@outlook.com。

+Salute, c'est moi, Jacob.
+Actuellement, je travaille en tant qu'ingénieur DevOps et Cloud dans SAP, et je suis architecte de solution AWS certifié et administrateur Azure certifié, spécialiste Kubernetes et passionné de CI/CD.

+Je travaillais en tant qu'ingénieur backend à New York et j'ai obtenu mon master CS à SIT, en Amérique.
+Croyez-le ou non, je continuerai à écrire, de plus en plus de livres sortiront cette année.

 ## 目录大纲

 * **第一章 Jenkins 运维管理**